Langley

 How to Pronounce Langley

 Our model has identified 3 different pronunciations for the name Langley.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 74.5% confident that Langley is pronounced as LANGL-ee.
-The next most likely pronunciation is LANG-lee, at 12.8% confidence.
+Our model is 74.5% confident that Langley is pronounced as LANGL-ee, which has 2 syllables.
+The next most likely pronunciation is LANG-lee, at 12.8% confidence, with 2 syllables.

 2